International Statistical Cooperation

 - Raise issues with international agencies where there are noticeable disparities between the current year and the previous year’s estimates;

-- Share the names of indicators to be published in the current year’s HDR; data sources, as well as the URL for the data provider, with all National Statistical Offices (NSO), Permanent Missions of Member States to the United Nations, and other stakeholders;
+- Share the names of indicators to be published in the current year’s HDR, data sources, as well as the URL for data providers, with all National Statistical Offices (NSO), Permanent Missions of Member States to the United Nations, and other stakeholders;

 - Request NSOs to visit the data providers' websites and review the data to be published; to raise any concerns on estimates with the data providers and inform HDRO of such, within a given time frame after receiving the documentation;